 Those who use the first method and succeed are fortunate souls.
 Bless them.
 Those who use the second method have probably benefited from a business education but need to be aware of the potential pitfalls of their chosen path.

-Meanwhile, those who favour the third approach are likely to be serial entrepreneurs with a confirmed capacity for diminishing the risk of failure through the market dynamic.
+Meanwhile, those who favour the third approach will likely be serial entrepreneurs with a confirmed capacity for diminishing the risk of failure through the market dynamic.
 In addition, as the COVID-19 crisis has illustrated, many will have learnt how to pivot in the face of unexpected developments.

-Rumsfeld was struggling to make a similar point during that bizarre briefing all those years ago.
-He understood that the US faced unknown unknowns and would need to respond to them as they became more apparent.
-Here’s hoping that your efforts to prove more successful when considering approaches to business growth than his efforts to make himself clear.
+Rumsfeld struggled to make a similar point during that bizarre briefing all those years ago.
+He understood that the US faced unknowns and would need to respond to them as they became more apparent.
+Here’s hoping your efforts prove more successful when considering approaches to business growth than his efforts to make himself clear.

 David Falzani MBE is a Professor at Nottingham University Business School’s Haydn Green Institute for Innovation and Entrepreneurship (HGIIE) and president of the Sainsbury Management Fellowship.
-Paul Kirkham is a former researcher in the field of entrepreneurial creativity at HGIIE.
+Paul Kirkham is a former researcher in entrepreneurial creativity at HGIIE.

 Nottingham University Business School specialises in developing leadership potential, encouraging innovation and enterprise, and developing a global outlook in its students, partners, and faculty.
 It is recognised as one of the world’s top business schools for integrating responsible and sustainable business issues into its undergraduate, MBA, MSc, PhD, and executive programmes and has unrivalled global reach through Nottingham’s campuses in the UK, China, and Malaysia.
 The School holds a Small Business Charter Award in recognition of its important role in supporting small and medium enterprises.
 It is accredited by both the Association of MBAs (AMBA) and the European Quality Improvement System (EQUIS) and ranks among the UK’s top ten for research power.